Hydrow's Baseline workout is a 5 minute Drive workout intended to benchmark and measure your rowing progress.

 - Your average split time.
 (Your speed expressed as minutes & seconds it takes you to row 500 meters.)

-- A breakdown of different paces relative to your average performance in this assessment.
+- A breakdown of different paces relative to your average performance in this baseline.

-What does the breakdown table in the Assessment email mean?
+What does the breakdown table in the Baseline email mean?

 This table gives you several benchmarks relative to the sprint pace that you did in the assessment.
 An example table is provided below: